arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 ## Pinout differences

-The table below presents an overview of the pinout differences:
+The table below presents an overview of the pinout differences visible on the board's silk:

 <table>
   <tr>